 - (C) The Applicant must timely upload a PDF copy and Excel copy of the complete Application to the Department's secure web transfer server.
+The PDF copy and Excel copy of the Application must match, if variations exist between the two copies, an Administrative Deficiency will be issued for the Applicant to identify which document to rely on.
 Each copy must be in a single file and individually bookmarked as further described in the Multifamily Programs Procedures Manual.
-Additional files required for Application submission (e.g., Third Party Reports) outside the Uniform Application must also be uploaded to the secure web transfer server.
+Additional files required for Application submission outside the Uniform Application must also be uploaded to the secure web transfer server.
 It is the responsibility of the Applicant to confirm the upload to the Department's secure web transfer server was successful and to do so in advance of the deadline.
-Where there are instances of computer problems, mystery glitches, etc. that prevent the Application from being received by the Department prior to the deadline the Application may be terminated. - (D) Applications must include materials addressing each and all of the items enumerated in this chapter and other chapters as applicable.
+If an Applicant can view the files that were uploaded, then that shall serve as an indication that the Application was uploaded and received by the Department.
+Staff, may, as a courtesy, confirm that the Application files were uploaded, but shall not be obligated or required to confirm such submission.
+Where there are instances of computer problems, mystery glitches, etc. that prevent the Application from being received by the Department prior to the deadline the Application may be terminated. - (D) Applications must include materials addressing all of the items enumerated in this chapter and other chapters as applicable.
 If an Applicant does not believe that a specific item should be applied, the Applicant must include, in its place, a statement identifying the required item, stating that it is not being supplied, and a statement as to why the Applicant does not believe it should be required. - (2) Filing of Application for Tax-Exempt Bond Developments.
 Applications must be submitted to the Department as described in either subparagraph (A) or (B) of this paragraph.
 Applications will be required to satisfy the requirements of this chapter and applicable Department rules that coincide with the year the Certificate of Reservation is issued.
-Those Applications that receive a Traditional Carryforward Designation will be subject to the QAP and applicable Department rules in place at the time the Application is received by the Department, unless determined otherwise by staff. - (A) Lottery Applications.
-For Applicants participating in the TBRB lottery for private activity bond volume cap and advance notice is given regarding a Certificate of Reservation, the Applicant must submit a Notice to Submit Lottery Application form to the Department no later than the Notice to Submit Lottery Application Delivery Date described in §11.2(b) of this chapter (relating to Tax-Exempt Bond and Multifamily Loan Development Dates and Deadlines).
-The complete Application, including all required Third Party Reports, accompanied by the Application Fee described in §11.901 of this chapter must be submitted no later than the Applications Associated with Lottery Delivery Date described in §11.2(b) of this chapter. - (B) Non-Lottery Applications.
+Those Applications that receive a Traditional Carryforward Designation will be subject to the QAP and applicable Department rules in place at the time the Application is received by the Department, unless determined otherwise by staff.
+Regardless of the timing associated with notification by the TBRB that an application is next in line to receive a Certificate of Reservation and the corresponding deadline to submit the Application pursuant to 34 TAC §190.3(b)(13), it is the Department's expectation that the requirements in this chapter are adhered to, and that care and attention are given to the compilation of the Application, or the Application may be terminated.
+Applications that intend to request other Department funding (e.g. Multifamily Direct Loan, HOME-ARP, etc) will require a minimum 120-day review period by staff before targeting a Board meeting date for consideration.
+If, at the time of Application submission, other Department funding is over-subscribed, the submitted Application cannot include a request for such funds. - (A) Lottery Applications.
+At the option of the bond issuer, an Applicant may participate in the TBRB lottery for private activity bond volume cap.
+Applicants should refer to the TBRB website or discuss with their issuer or TBRB staff, the deadlines regarding lottery participation and the timing for the issuance of the Certificate of Reservation based on lottery results.
+Depending on the Priority designation of the application filed with TBRB, the